 Procedure: This exam consists of two parts: an essay and 3 short answer questions.
-These two parts should be typed, separately stapled, and have your name and section # on the first page of each part.
-Do not put these two parts into any sort of folder.
-Put both parts of your exam into my Lock Box which is outside my office (Mendocino 3024) or slide them under my office door or hand them in to the Philosophy department secretary (Mendocino 3000) by the due at 12 PM of the day specified on the syllabus.
+These two parts should be word processed and stapled together, putting your name on the first page of the completed exam paper.
+Do not the essay exam into any sort of folder.
+Place the completed exam into the Lock Box which is outside my office (Mendocino 3024) or slide it under my office door or hand it to the Philosophy department secretary (Mendocino 3000) by the due at 12 PM in the afternoon of the day specified on the syllabus.
 NO LATE EXAMS OR LATE PARTS OF THE EXAM WILL BE ACCEPTED.

 Part 1: Answer each part of this question.
 Do not include extraneous information.
 Follow the guidelines for writing philosophy papers.
 Otherwise, you will lose 15 points at the outset.
 The essay should be about 2 ½ to 3 pages.
 It is worth 70 points.

 Construct a well-organized essay, answering ONLY the following questions:

 a.
 In what specific way does Socrates defend himself against the charge of impiety, the charge of not believing in the gods in which the city believes?
 That is, what does Socrates get Meletus to agree to and by what steps does Socrates show that Meletus’ subsequent agreements contradict his initial agreement?